 50 takes performing the kiss of death - motocross film

-We recently collaborated with FMX rider and athlete Wayne Jacobs for our motocross film.
+We collaborated with FMX rider and athlete Wayne Jacobs for our motocross film.
 We wanted to show the creativity, the dedication and the athleticism involved in freestyle motocross riding.

 Even though we're a Manchester based video production company we're not afraid to travel.
 After a 5 hour drive down south we arrived at Wayne's complex in Cornwall, UK.
 He's able to practice each week and always be ready for his European shows.
 We visited his site one day in June 2018 and started shooting.

 Wayne was a breeze to work with and nailed every trick he performed.
 He's clearly very well practiced in what he does.
 We wanted as much coverage as possible to make the film as energetic as the riding.